 Yes, we agree to a lot extent that laptop companies and brands have improved a lot in previous years especially in their displays and resolution.
 However, these companies cannot make a screen which is large enough for a whole conference room to watch and see things on it.
 If they ever did, they would have to reconsider before calling that piece of equipment with a large screen a laptop.

 To solve this problem, thinking minds have brought a solution to us.
 They put forward that a laptop can be connected with a projector which will allow a group of people to watch things on a large screen quite easily without straining their eyes.

 Let us talk a little about Projectors:

-Modern projectors are just like TVs which provide you a lot of different ways to watch content.
+Modern projectors are just like TVs which provide you with a lot of different ways to watch content.
 In addition to this, these new era projectors have several ports that allow you to receive and display images and do other useful stuff and these multiple connections are great if you want a projector that is more versatile in nature.
 But, these types of projectors are trickier to figure out and can be a headache if you have no idea related to printers.

 However, a good thing about all the projectors is that they have an HDMI port.
-You can say that having an HDMI port can be considered as a universal law in terms of projectors.
+You can say that having an HDMI port can be considered a universal law in terms of projectors.
 These HDMI ports are lifesavers!
 If you are even worried, then just relax; we will walk you through the procedure of how to connect a laptop to a projector.
 But let us first study our projector!